 Why add text to video?

-Video works well as a learning tool because everything your viewers need to see is right there on the screen.
-You can literally show what you know.
-So why would you need to add text?
+Video has proven to be an incredible learning tool because it provides everything your viewers need to see on one screen.
+You can literally show people what you know, so why would you need to add text?

-- Provide more explanation as to what viewers see.
+- Provide more context as to what’s being shown

-- Draw attention to a detail that might not otherwise be obvious.
+- Draw attention to a detail that might go unnoticed

-To be clear, when I talk about how to add text to a video, I mean adding dynamic text that’s actually part of the video.
-You could add a static image of text onto the screen, but it’s really much easier and more efficient to do it right in your video editor.
+To be clear, when we talk about adding text to a video, we mean adding dynamic text that’s actually part of the video.
+You could add a static image of text onto the screen, but it’s much easier and more efficient to do it right in your video editor.

 How to add text to a video

-One of the best things about TechSmith Camtasia is that, unlike other video editing tools, it’s super quick and easy to add text to a video — and we’ll prove it to you!
+One of the best things about TechSmith’s Camtasia is that, unlike other video editing tools, it’s super quick and easy to add text to a video — and we’ll prove it to you!

-Choose the style of annotation you want to add and drag it to the timeline where you want it to appear.
+Next, choose the style of annotation you want to add and drag it to the Timeline where you want it to appear.

-On the canvas, click and drag your text box to position where you want on the screen and use the handles to scale it larger or smaller as you need
+On the Canvas, click and drag your text box to the position where you want it on the screen, and use the handles to make it bigger or smaller as needed.

 Double-click in the text box and add your text.

 That’s it.
 That’s how to add text to a video in Camtasia.
-It’s really that simple.
+It really is that simple.

 And to make your life even easier, this works regardless of whether you created your video in Camtasia or imported it from another source.